Scar Revision in Palos Verdes, CA

 Scars are most prominent in the first two months after injury.
-They normally become red, thickened and raised as the products required for healing are laid down and the local blood supply increases to provide energy for the healing process.
-Over the next six to eighteen months, remodeling takes place with flattening of the scar, and the tiny blood vessels decrease in number causing its color to become pale.
-In other words the scar matures.
+They normally become red, thickened and raised, as the products required for healing are laid down and the local blood supply increases to provide energy for the healing process.
+Over the next six to eighteen months, remodeling takes place with flattening of the scar, and the tiny blood vessels decrease in number, causing its color to become pale.
+In other words, the scar matures.

 When the red and raised condition of the scar is prolonged, it is termed a ‘hypertrophic scar.’
-In rare instances, and as a result of a genetic predisposition, scars can proliferate, become nodular and invade the surrounding tissue.
+In rare instances, and as a result of a genetic predisposition, a scar can proliferate, become nodular and invade the surrounding tissue.
 This is a ‘keloid scar.’
-It should be noted that genetic factors play a part in all scarring, not just in the formation of a keloid scar.
+Although the condition is rare, the term is often used indiscriminately by the general public to describe any scar they don’t like.

-Types of Revisions
+What Types of Scar Revisions Are Used?

 Plastic surgeons, including myself, cannot eliminate scars!
-If a scar is excessively wide due to a healing problem (e.g. infection, or wound breakdown) it may be revised simply by excision and re-suturing.
+If a scar is excessively wide due to a healing problem (e.g. infection or wound breakdown) it may be revised simply by excision and re-suturing.
 Sometimes the direction or position of a scar may be altered to help conceal it.
 The skin has a ‘grain’ and scars going against this grain are worse than those going with it.
 Also, a scar placed in a natural fold is far less conspicuous than one crossing it.
 Sometimes, scars may be made less obvious by breaking them up using geometric alterations in shape (‘W of Z plasties’).

 Hypertrophic scars may be treated with scar reduction products together with massage.
 A series of cortisone injections into the scar itself can often help.
 Pressure dressings with silicone inserts are effective in many cases.
 Surgical revisions, if necessary, should await maturation of the scar so as not to compound the hypertrophy.